ta1u18/ssa_patch_clamp_data_analysis/README.md

 - **data.csv**: An example CSV file containing patch clamp data.
 This dataset is for use in `demo.ipynb`.

-- **organise_patchclamp_files.ipynb**: This notebook outlines the process of organizing .asc files into separate folders for each experiment ID.
+- **organise_patchclamp_files.ipynb**: This notebook outlines the process of organizing .asc files into separate folders in the stucture molecule_id/exp_condition/experiment_id.

 - **asc_to_csv_conversion.ipynb**: Details the conversion process from ASC files to CSV format.

 ## Comments

-This is very much a proof of concept and though it can generate the figures there is room for improvment in code quality, commenting and implimnetation.
+This is very much a proof of concept and though it can generate the figures there is room for improvment in code quality, commenting and implimentation.

 We hope this will be useful as a start point for people interseted in analysising patch clamp data in python.